sketchplugins/plugin-directory/README.md

 - [Sketch Export Preferences](https://github.com/KevinGutowski/Sketch-Export-Preferences), by Kevin Gutowski: Import and Save Sketch Export Preferences
 - [Inter Letter Spacing](https://github.com/giliamverheide/sketch-inter-letter-spacing), by Giliam Verheide: Sketch plugin that dynamically sets letter spacing of layers using the Inter font.
 - [Paste Paddings](https://github.com/simonlidesign/pastePaddings), by simonlidesign: Allows you to copy the paddings of one element and apply them to another
-- [Sketch Color Manager](https://github.com/hecflores/sketch-color-manager), by hecflores: Sketch Plugin to manage all rogue colors in the sketch, along with other styling properties
 - [Helpify](https://github.com/Luckyfoxdesign/helpify), by Lucky Fox Design: Plugin with simple actions: Generate random numbers
 - [Export King Plugin](https://github.com/hecflores/export-king-plugin), by hecflores: A Sketch Plugin that provides exporting for any scenario
 - [Tinty](https://github.com/chewbecky/tinty), by chewbecca: Sketch Plugin that lets you create tints and shades of any color as shared styles and document colors.
 - [Metaball](https://github.com/mheesakkers/sketch-plugin-metaball), by mheesakkers: A simple plugin to draw shapes based on inner and outer tangents between two circles.
 - [Design Tokens](https://github.com/design-meets-development/design-tokens-plugin), by Andreas Koutsoukos: A Sketch plugin that exports design Tokens to JSON format.
 You can export colors, typography, icons and utilis.
 A must-have tool for design system project.
 - [Sketch Flow](https://github.com/hite/Sketch-Flow), by hite: Make Icon Slicing simple for app developers!
-- [Sketch Snap](https://github.com/charliecm/sketch-snap), by Charlie Chao: A Sketch plugin that lets you snap layers below, above, left of or right of selected layer to one of its edges.
 - [Dad Jokes](https://github.com/domhabersack/sketch-dadjokes), by Dom Habersack: Replace your text with dad jokes.
 - [Light Switch](https://github.com/TheBerriman/lightswitch-sketch), by Samuel Berriman: Toggle between Light or Dark symbols and text/layer styles.
 - [FS_StockSummaryFiller](https://github.com/freeman990/FS_StockInfoFiller), by Freeman Sun: 一系列关于股票数据的自动填充/生成工具
 - [Sketch Pexels](https://github.com/pexels/pexels-sketchplugin), by Pexels: A Pexels plugin for Sketch
-- [Symbol Finder](https://github.com/afifkhaidir/symbol-finder), by afifkhaidir: Finder-like interface for browsing and inserting local symbols in Sketch
 - [Orbison](https://github.com/ilikescience/orbison), by ilikescience: A Sketch plugin for Bitly's product design system
 - [Sketch Retain Text Color](https://github.com/johnmcclumpha/sketch-retain-text-color), by johnmcclumpha: Retain the original color of text layers when applying a Text Style.
 - [Symbol Master Renamer](https://github.com/miguelangelnarvaezgo/symbol-master-renamer), by Miguel Angel Narvaez: Simple plugin to rename and organizing the master symbols with '/'.